Medicare Deductible Guide 2019

-But be careful—unlike health insurance coverage you probably had in the past, there’s no cap on the 20 percent.
+Be careful—unlike health insurance coverage you probably had in the past, there’s no cap on the 20%.
 If your medical bills reach $100,000, you will see bills that total $20,000 assuming you haven’t met your deductible.
 Again, this is why you need a Medicare supplement.

 Parts A and B are called Original Medicare.
 As part of what you paid into Medicare throughout your working years, you receive original Medicare and very little cost to you.
 Although it might feel like you’re paying more than you should, the cost to purchase the same insurance on the open market would be significantly higher when you factor in what will likely be decades of coverage.

 Part C is where you begin to have options.
 Part C, also called Medicare Advantage are plans available for purchase from the private insurance market, that extends Medicare’s coverage.
 Having some sort of Medicare supplement is highly recommended to avoid the potential out of pocket costs that could come with only having Original Medicare.

 Costs and deductibles vary depending on your plan of choice but you will continue to pay your monthly Part B deductible.
-One of the best advantages of Part C coverage is your small copayment when you visit a doctor versus paying 20 percent of the cost of the visit if you’re only enrolled in Original Medicare.
+One of the best advantages of Part C coverage is your small copayment when you visit a doctor versus paying 20% of the cost of the visit if you’re only enrolled in Original Medicare.

 Once you reach retirement age, you’re probably taking at least one prescription medication on a regular basis.
 Original Medicare doesn’t provide any coverage for prescription medication.
 That’s where Part D comes in.
 Like Part C, Part D is offered through private insurance companies but you can compare and enroll from the Medicare website but you will enroll directly through the private insurance company.